 The upstairs venue is only accessible by a staircase.
 This staircase is wide and not too long.
 People with walking aids may need assistance, but it appears to be inaccessible to wheelchair users.
 The upstairs toilets are small and there is no dedicated toilet for disabled customers.
 The lower floor is all on the flat and should be accessible.

 Dates for your diary

-We try our best to compile accurate listings but OxfordMusic.XYZ is not the organiser of these events and there may be late changes to times, line-ups, etc, that we are not aware of.
+We try our best to compile accurate listings but OxfordMusic.xyz is not the organiser of these events and there may be late changes to times, line-ups, etc, that we are not aware of.
 If in doubt, please ask the promoter, or check the Facebook event page or the online ticket links for the event as these will contain the most up to date information on performers, prices, and times.
 OxfordMusic.xyz does not sell tickets for these events.
 Where we show a link to purchase tickets in advance, these are tickets sold by WeGotTickets or Gigantic on behalf of the organiser.
 The prices we show are the single ticket prices and includes any booking fees we are aware of.
 Prices may be subject to change, and door prices may be higher than online ticket prices.

 Information for Promoters